cometbft/cometbft/docs/qa/CometBFT-QA-38.md

 For this test, extensions are random sequences of bytes with a predefined `vote_extension_size`.
 Hence, two effects are seen on the network.
-First, pre-commit vote message sizes will increase by the specified `vote_extension_size` and, second, block messages will increase by 117 x `vote_extension_size` x 2, where 117 is the quorum size in the testnet and 2 comes from hexa encoding the extensions.
+First, pre-commit vote message sizes will increase by the specified `vote_extension_size` and, second, block messages will increase by twice  `vote_extension_size`, given then hexa encoding of extensions, times the number of extensions received, i.e. at least 2/3 of 175.

 All tests were performed on commit d5baba237ab3a04c1fd4a7b10927ba2e6a2aab27, which corresponds to v0.38.0-alpha.2 plus commits to add the ability to vary the vote extension sizes to the test application.
 Although the same commit is used for the baseline, in this configuration the behavior observed is the same as in the "vanilla" v0.38.0-alpha.2 test application, that is, vote extensions are 8-byte integers, compressed as variable size integers instead of a random sequence of size `vote_extension_size`.